Tutte–Coxeter graph: Constructions and automorphisms

-A particularly simple combinatorial construction of the Tutte–Coxeter graph is due to Coxeter (1958b), based on work by Sylvester (1844).
-In modern terminology, take a complete graph on 6 vertices K6.
-It has 15 edges and also 15 perfect matchings.
-Each vertex of the Tutte–Coxeter graph corresponds to an edge or perfect matching of the K6, and each edge of the Tutte–Coxeter graph connects a perfect matching of the K6 to each of its three component edges.
-By symmetry, each edge of the K6 belongs to three perfect matchings.
-Incidentally, this partitioning of vertices into edge-vertices and matching-vertices shows that the Tutte-Coxeter graph is bipartite.
+The Tutte–Coxeter graph is the bipartite Levi graph connecting the 15 perfect matchings of a 6-vertex complete graph K6 to its 15 edges, as described by Coxeter (1958b), based on work by Sylvester (1844).
+Each vertex corresponds to an edge or a perfect matching, and connected vertices represent the incidence structure between edges and matchings.

 Based on this construction, Coxeter showed that the Tutte–Coxeter graph is a symmetric graph; it has a group of 1440 automorphisms, which may be identified with the automorphisms of the group of permutations on six elements (Coxeter 1958b).
 The inner automorphisms of this group correspond to permuting the six vertices of the K6 graph; these permutations act on the Tutte–Coxeter graph by permuting the vertices on each side of its bipartition while keeping each of the two sides fixed as a set.
 In addition, the outer automorphisms of the group of permutations swap one side of the bipartition for the other.
 As Coxeter showed, any path of up to five edges in the Tutte–Coxeter graph is equivalent to any other such path by one such automorphism.